 Considering this model as a reference to automatically generate a Life Cycle Inventory enables an iterative and pragmatic approach, starting from a coarse-grain analysis, and then focusing on the components that have the worst impacts.

 Unlike the approach based on MBSE and LCA processes conducted separately by different teams and different tools,

 Ecodesign for Capella allows close collaboration between the two disciplines.

 Together they can make impactful design choices from the beginning, by conducting reliable life cycle analyses, faster and more frequently.

-while controlling the impacts of such a change on your architecture.
+and environmentally responsible, while controlling the impacts of such a change on your architecture.

 Connect Capella with standard repositories that contain LCA data.

 It allows you to import flows and processes used in your system’s life cycle:

 By using this standard data, your system elements can be associated with the same environmental data that will be used later in the LCA tool, when you will compute the environmental impacts of your system.

 The LCA data imported in Capella can be attached to any component of your system.